ashishgupta4/dpdk-draft-compressdev/doc/guides/prog_guide/compressdev_lib.rst

-A burst in DPDK compression can be a combination of stateless and stateful operations with a condition that for stateful ops only one op at-a-time should be enqueued from a particular stream i.e. no-two ops should belong to same stream in a single burst i.e. a burst can look like:
+A burst in DPDK compression can be a combination of stateless and stateful operations with a condition that for stateful ops only one op at-a-time should be enqueued from a particular stream i.e. no-two ops should belong to same stream in a single burst.
+However a burst may contain multiple stateful ops as long as each op is attached to a different stream i.e. a burst can look like:

 +--------------+-------------+--------------+-----------------+--------------+--------------+
 |enqueue_burst |op1.no_flush | op2.no_flush | op3.flush_final | op4.no_flush | op5.no_flush |
 +--------------+-------------+--------------+-----------------+---------------+-------------+

-Where, op1 .. op5 all belong to different independent data units and can be of type : stateless or stateful.
+Where, op1 .. op5 all belong to different independent data units. op1, op2, op4, op5 must be stateful
+as stateless ops can only use flush full or final and op3 can be of type stateless or stateful.
 Every op with type set to RTE_COMP_OP_TYPE_STATELESS must be attached to priv_xform and Every op with type set to RTE_COMP_OP_TYPE_STATEFUL *must* be attached to stream.